tkellogg/tkellogg.github.com/_posts/2024-08-31-llm-pairing.md

 in a way that **combines the best features** of each and removes the imperfections.

 In pair programming, who do you pair with?
 In one of my internships years ago, they loved [Extreme Programming][xp].
 In XP you pair program 100% of the time.
-Their guidance was to pair very different people together.
+Their guidance was to assign very different people together.
 Have a junior dev?
 Put them with a senior.
 Or maybe one dev knows an extraordinary amount about a particular component, then let them rotate across the rest of the team.
 In a sense, it's the rougher the better.